Generic Name: escitalopram (es-sye-TAL-oh-pram) (Oral route)

 - For depression:

-- Adults, teenagers, and children 12 years of age and above—At first, 10 milligrams (mg) once a day, taken either in the morning or evening.
-Your doctor may increase your dose gradually if needed.
-However, the dose usually is not more than 20 mg a day.
+- Adults and children 12 years of age and older—10 milligrams (mg) once a day, taken either in the morning or evening.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 20 mg per day.

-- Older adults and patients with liver problems—Usually 10 mg once a day, taken either in the morning or evening.
+- Older adults—10 mg once a day, taken either in the morning or evening.

 - Adults—At first, 10 milligrams (mg) once a day, taken either in the morning or evening.
-Your doctor may increase your dose gradually if needed.
-However, the dose usually is not more than 20 mg a day.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 20 mg per day.

-- Older adults and patients with liver problems—Usually 10 mg once a day, taken either in the morning or evening.
+- Older adults—10 mg once a day, taken either in the morning or evening.

 - Children—Use and dose must be determined by your doctor.